tigerbeetle/tigerbeetle/docs/DESIGN.md

                       id: 16 bytes (128-bit)
                user_data: 16 bytes (128-bit) [optional, opaque third-party identifier to link this account (many-to-one) to an external entity]
                 reserved: 48 bytes (384-bit) [reserved for future accounting policy primitives]
-                    unit:  2 bytes ( 16-bit) [optional, opaque unit of value, e.g. a currency code, or even something exotic like gold bars]
+                  ledger:  4 bytes ( 32-bit) [required, to enforce isolation by ensuring that all transfers are between accounts of the same ledger]
-                    code:  2 bytes ( 16-bit) [optional, opaque chart of accounts code to describe the type of account, e.g. a clearing account]
+                    code:  2 bytes ( 16-bit) [required, an opaque chart of accounts code describing the reason for the transfer e.g. deposit, settlement]
-                   flags:  4 bytes ( 32-bit) [optional, net balance limits: e.g. debits_must_not_exceed_credits or credits_must_not_exceed_debits]
+                   flags:  4 bytes ( 16-bit) [optional, net balance limits: e.g. debits_must_not_exceed_credits or credits_must_not_exceed_debits]
           debits_pending:  8 bytes ( 64-bit)
            debits_posted:  8 bytes ( 64-bit)
          credits_pending:  8 bytes ( 64-bit)